The New Zealand passport just got more expensive - NZ Herald

-The cost of an adult passport has just increased by $8 and is set to go up by a further $17 over the next two years.
-The new cost of a New Zealand passport is $191 and $111 for children.
+The cost of an adult passport has just increased by $8 and is set to go up by a further $16 over the next two years.
+From 25 May, cost of a New Zealand passport increased from $191 to $199 and from $111 to $115 for children.

 Internal Affairs Minister Jan Tinetti announced the new costs on Wednesday afternoon, following a department review.